mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

     a
 ```

-These tests retrace how I've build up the program step by step by myself.
+These tests retrace how I've built up the program step by step by myself.
 Since the usual macros cannot declare static C arrays due to its awkward syntax, I've introduced the special `v$` form just for the C backend.
 What it does is substitute the generated binding directly into the macro itself, so in the generated code it gets printed as `v0` in this case rather than `v$`.

 Here is the Python output.